 The best coffee machines are sophisticated pieces of tech that pump heated water through compressed coffee grinds under pressure.
-And there are a few types to choose from, starting at around £70 depending on your coffee preference.
+There are a few types to choose from, starting at around £60 depending on your coffee preference.

 For lovers of short, crema-topped espresso packed with intense flavour and aroma, one of the best espresso machines would be the perfect choice for your kitchen.
 The additional feature of a milk steamer wand opens you up to the full realm of coffee-house classics like cappuccino, latte and macchiato, and gives you space to practice your barista skills.